tigera-cs/quickstart-self-service/README.md

 - source and destination reporting
 - kibana filtering based on index
 - Using services in security policy rules
-- Security policy evaluation in logs
+- Security policy evaluation in logs s

 ---
 ## Quick Access - Lesson Videos